 - United Kingdom

 If you’re a recognized international organization with a tax/VAT exemption certificate issued by an EU member state, we can waive VAT collection if you send us your documentation:

 - Subject: VAT - Pan EU certificate

 - Website URL: Include your domain name or built-in domain (yoursiteid.squarespace.com)

 - Attachments: A certificate issued by an organization such as the Ministry of Foreign Affairs of your host EU member state.
 If it's not in English, please include an English translation.

 After we review your certificate, we’ll follow up to confirm if you're exempt.

 I received an email about VAT, but I don’t think it applies to me.
 What should I do?

 It’s possible you received this email in error.
-Our VAT collection process doesn’t apply to you if you do not reside in the EU, Norway, or Switzerland.
+Our VAT collection process doesn’t apply to you if you do not reside in the EU, UK, Norway, or Switzerland.

 If you don't reside in a qualifying country, open the Business Information panel and check if your business address is correct.
 If your business address is correct and you aren’t located in a country listed above, you can disregard this email.